0BAB1/AI_Action_Recognition/readme.md

 This repo serves as a hub for the action recognition course.

 > [!WARNING]
-> Tough you can run the notebooks locally, the labs are meant to be execute on google colab !
+> Though you can run the notebooks locally, the labs are meant to be executed on google colab !

 Before starting, make sure you have access to a google colab account.
-You can have limited access to T4 GPUs for free which will be enough for the course.
+You can have limited access to T4 GPUs for free which should be enough for the course.

-It cointains :
+It contains :

 - The slides
 - Lab1 (~2h)